 How to do an email blast properly

-The most effective email blasts feel more personal than promotional.
+The most effective email blasts feel more personal than promotional - avoid using them for transactional emails.
 You’ll want the content of your emails to be genuinely interesting and engaging for the recipients, so that they welcome your emails and enjoy reading them.

 These email marketing tips will help you create an email blast the right way: